To my sons and their mother

 The eight sections of the work were inspired by reading the work of the psychiatrist and psychoanalyst Ronald D Laing.
 The texts are borrowed (with the generous permission of the author and Éditions Stock — French translation by Claude Elsen) from the French translations of the three books The Politics of Experience, Knots, and — especially — The Divided Self.

-The original version of Sous le regard d’un soleil noir [Beneath the Glare of a Black Sun] was produced in 1979-80 in the studios of the Faculty of Music of the Université de Montréal and during November/December 1981 in the studio of the Ina-GRM (Paris, France) for the sixth section, Citadelle intérieure [Inner Citadel], which was added to the initial version.
-Sous le regard d’un soleil noir was premiered February 3, 1981, at the Université de Montréal and was presented at the 11th Bourges International Festival of Experimental Music (France) on June 14, 1981.
+The original version of Sous le regard d’un soleil noir [Beneath the Glare of a Black Sun] was realized in 1979-80 in the studios of the Faculty of Music of the Université de Montréal and during November/December 1981 in the studio of the Ina-GRM (Paris, France) for the sixth section, Citadelle intérieure [Inner Citadel], which was added to the initial version.
+Sous le regard d’un soleil noir premiered on February 3, 1981, at the Université de Montréal and was presented at the 11th Bourges International Festival of Experimental Music (France) on June 14, 1981.
 Section 6, Citadelle intérieure was a commission from the Ina-GRM (Paris, France).
 The composition of this piece was made possible by an artistic creation grant from the Music Section of the Minister of Culture and Communications, (France, 1979) as well as the amiable invitation from the Faculty of Music of the Université de Montréal.
 Sous le regard d’un soleil noir was awarded the 1st Prize in the Electroacoustic Program Music category at the 9th International Electroacoustic Music Competition in Bourges (France, 1981).
 The recorded voices are those of Arthur Bergeron, Marthe Forget, and Pierre Louet.

 Foreign Reality.
 Threats.
 The Incarcerated Self.
 A Solitude Inhabited by Shadows.